imaustink/Reqx/README.md

 Basic use of .get()
 ```
-// Store express in variable to avoid colisions when dealing with other request chains
+// Store express in variable to avoid collisions when dealing with other request chains
 var Request = Express;
 Request.get('/resource', function(err, result){
     // Handle error